The 2014 Heatstroke 100 was held Sunday August 24, 2014. Below is a description of that event.

 Hot and humid in August?
 You bet!
 But Nebraska cyclists have endured the heat and pedaled in scorching sun time and time again.
 What better way to beat the heat than to ride in the Heatstroke 100 — if you dare!
 (Just be sure to take advantage of the SAG stops along the way!)

-The 2014 Heatstroke 100 ride will be Sunday August 24th, starting at 7:30 am.
+The 2014 Heatstroke 100 ride will be Sunday August 24th.
 The ride will start and end at the Strategic Air and Space Museum east of Ashland on Nebraska Highway 66 next to Mahoney State Park.
 From Interstate 80 take exit 426 and go 1/2 mile west on Highway 66.
-Ride-day registration begins at 7:00 am.

 The course consists of three loops: 24 miles, 35 miles, and 49 miles.
 You can combine these loops to get distances ranging from 24 to 108 miles.
 The routes explore the scenic Platte River valley between Louisville and Ashland and range as far west as Ceresco.
 All routes are on paved roads except for 1/4 mile of limestone trail approaching the Lied Platte River Bridge; this short trail is suitable for road bikes.
 Several SAG support stations and roving SAG vehicles will be provided.

 Route Map in Google Maps

 View Heatstroke 100 Route in a larger map